kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

       that :math:`\alpha` is the right tailed area in this distribution while we use the left tailed area in our calculations.
    5. Compare the calculated :math:`\chi^2` with the threshold value.
-   6. If it is worse, then reject the hypothesis that the data and the model with the best-fit parameters are consistent.
+   6. If the calculated value is bigger, then reject the hypothesis that the data and the model with the best-fit parameters are consistent.

 In the next figure we show these steps graphically.
 Note the use of the